 Please note: If you do not have a current FAFSA on file, a FAFSA Refusal Addendum must be completed in addition to the loan application:

 Canadian Higher Education Loan Fund

 This loan is for Canadian citizens and is open to undergraduate and graduate students.
-The minimum loan is $2000 USD and the interest rate is variable.

 Global SLC International Student Loan

 This loan is for international students from India (other countries of origin in the future) enrolled in a U.S. college.
 You are not required to have a U.S. Citizen as a co-signer, but must have a co-signer in India.
 The interest rate is variable.

 For more information and application: www.globalslc.com.